Newnham Court Equine Terms and Conditions of Business

 The following methods are acceptable:

-- BACS: For this method, please see our bank details on your invoice, or contact our Practice Manager.
+BACS: For this method, please see our bank details on your invoice, or contact our Hospital Manager.

-If for any reason, you anticipate being unable to settle your account in full at the time of the visit, on receipt of invoice or when the animal is discharged from the clinic, we ask that you discuss the matter as soon as possible with our Practice Manager.
+If for any reason, you anticipate being unable to settle your account in full at the time of the visit, on receipt of invoice or when the animal is discharged from the clinic, we ask that you discuss the matter as soon as possible with our Hospital Manager.
 Please note that instalments or part payments (normally a standing order) of any account are only considered in EXCEPTIONAL CIRCUMSTANCES and may ONLY be sanctioned at the discretion of the Director, subject to a credit check.
-Account queries should be directed to Mrs. Laura Hawkins, Practice Manager, on 01622 737884 available 9am-5pm, Monday-Friday.
+Account queries should be directed to Mrs. Melanie Bates, Hospital Manager, on 01622 737884 available 9am-5pm, Monday-Friday.

 Newnham Court Equine strongly supports the principle of insuring animals against unexpected accident, illness or injury.
 For all investigations/treatment you must inform your insurance company prior to your appointment regarding the nature of the condition/proposed treatment.
 In the case of emergency, the insurance company should be contacted at the earliest opportunity.